The Importance Of Free: Boost Your Sales By Giving Away Content

 Before you dedicate hours of your precious time to creating content for your audience, you should consider what you’re looking to achieve.

-The content that you give away will depend on your business, what you’re selling, and what you want that content to do for your business.
+The content you give will depend on your business, what you’re selling, and what you want that content to do for your business.

 Having a blog is one of the most traditional ways of publishing free content, and it’s such a popular method because it works.
 Blogs can help you improve your brand image and demonstrate your expertise.

-With the addition of strong SEO marketing, they can also help improve brand awareness and increase traffic to your services.
+Add in strong SEO marketing, and it can drastically improve brand awareness and increase traffic to your services.

 Not only that, but blogs can be a great source of passive income, which can add another revenue stream to your business.